 It would have been a complete waste of time to work on “breathing.”
 Since I had worked with her before, my first instinctive thoughts were 1) substance abuse or 2) medical side effects.
 It turned out to be both, through no fault of her own.

-In our consult lesson I asked her what had changed in her life since I saw her last.
+In our first lesson I asked her what had changed in her life since I saw her last.
 She told me she had broken up with her boyfriend and was diagnosed with ADD and severe anxiety disorder.
 DING!
 I asked her if she was taking medication for ADD and she said she was on Adderall.
 DA-DING!
 I asked how long she had been on it and she said over 2 years.
 My jaw dropped.
-Here is why this is significant.
+Here is why this is significant–

 Any medication not prescribed or used properly can lead to trauma or death, but Adderall, a controlled substance, is one of the few drugs where “death” is sometimes listed as a side effect.
 Other side effects can include respiratory distress, dry mouth, irritability, anxiety, muscle stiffness and insomnia.
 It is very, very hard on the central nervous system.
 I told her that it was my understanding that Adderall is sometimes used at the beginning of treatment for ADD, and then a less toxic drug is prescribed for consistent use.